Update Postponed...

 No longer will we be left to jot down numbers on a napkin to determine that Curtis Granderson is the seventh clutchiest player in the bigs.
 Just check out the leaderboard for your MLB and league leaders in clutchiness.

--- The AL and NL leaderboards are top tens.
+A few things to note: -- The MLB leaderboard lists all players with clutchiness numbers above 1.
+As of this update, it totals 22 players. -- The AL and NL leaderboards are top tens.
 You'll note that this means some AL players on the MLB leaderboard are not on their league's page, while the NL leaderboard includes players with clutchiness numbers less than 1.

 And perhaps most ripe for discussion: David Ortiz.
 His clutchiness has been the subject of quite a bit of talk recently.
 Hit the jump for what the numbers say, and to welcome a new member of the Clutch Stars.